ashishzambaregithub/DeveloperInterviewExercise/README.md

 ## Task 2
 The prototype has been well received by the business who now want a full version of the app.

 The new requirements are (in no particular order):
 * To call `FileDetails.Version` if the first argument is either of `-v`, `--v`, `/v`, `--version`
 * To call `FileDetails.Size` if the first argument is either of `-s`, `--s`, `/s`, `--size`
-* Production ready (TDD, unit tests, extensible, error handling etc. )

 ---------

+* You need to ensure the console app is Production ready (TDD, unit tests, extensible, error handling etc. )
+* Use SOLID principles

+**NOTE:** Once test is completed please push your code to your github account and submit your github repo link to the email id shared in the breifing.